Legacy MCP-UI Adapter

 import { createUIResource } from '@mcp-ui/server';

-const widgetUI = createUIResource({
+const widgetUI = await createUIResource({

 uri: 'ui://my-server/widget',